Kensington businesses push back against curfew ordinance that would force them to close at 11 p.m.

-PHILADELPHIA (KYW Newsradio) — Business owners and organizations in Kensington, Nicetown and Germantown are pushing back against a Philadelphia curfew ordinance that would force them to close early each day at 11 p.m.
+PHILADELPHIA (KYW Newsradio) — Business owners and organizations in Kensington are pushing back against a Philadelphia curfew ordinance that would force them to close early each day at 11 p.m.

 The ordinance expands the business curfew that has been in place for a section of Kensington since April 2024.
-It now extends to the 7th and 8th council districts and parts of the 1st.
+Should the law pass in City Council on Thursday and receive Mayor Cherelle Parker's signature, it will go into effect after 60 days on Nov.
+10.

 Businesses in those neighborhoods that don’t have a liquor license, a drive-thru or a gas station would not be allowed to operate between 11 p.m. and 6 a.m.